-Reaching the base of Mount Fitz Roy creates the possibility for amateur climbers to enjoy this emblematic mount from a close distance.
+Reaching the base of Mount Fitz Roy creates the possibility that amateur climbers may enjoy this emblematic mount from a close distance.
 A difficult trek that pays off in the end.

 The Fitz Roy is the one of the most emblematic mounts within a range that has the shape of a croissant opening onto the East.
 Its main axis runs from North to South.